dreger/kqdreger.com/README.md

-# dreger.co
+# kyledreger.com

-A small weblog edited by Kyle Dreger.
-Proudly hosted on [GitHub](http://github.com/dreger).
+A small column edited by Kyle Dreger.